 The DFDL schema to be used

-The distinguished root node element declaration to be used (specifying both name of element and namespace of that name)
+The distinguished global element declaration to be used (specifying both name of element and namespace of that name)

 Values for external variables

-Notice also that like any XML schema a DFDL schema can have multiple top-level element declarations, so the distinguished root node is necessary to indicate which of these top-level element declarations is to be the starting point for processing data.
-The distinguished root node may be omitted if the DFDL schema contains only one top-level element declaration.
+Notice also that like any XML schema a DFDL schema can have multiple top-level element declarations, so the distinguished global element declaration is necessary to indicate which of these top-level element declarations is to be the starting point for processing data.
+The distinguished global element declaration may be omitted if the DFDL schema contains only one top-level element declaration.

 The mechanism by which a DFDL processor is controlled is not specified by this standard.
 For example, command line DFDL processors may use command line options, but DFDL processors embedded in other kinds of software systems may need other mechanisms.